E X H I B I T I O N S

 Simon Whetham has performed extensively and shown in many galleries in the UK and in Europe.
 His sound compositions have been released through specialist record labels Monochrome Vision, Unfathomless, Dragon’s Eye, Impulsive Habitat, 1000fussler, 3Leaves, Kaon, Trente Oiseaux, Entr’acte, Gruenrekorder, Con-V, Mystery Sea, Install and Lens Records, with forthcoming releases from Cronica and And/OAR.

-With broadcasts from: David Berridge, Bridget Crone, Karen Di Franco, Lawrence Abu Hamdan, Homeland, David Howells, Mikko Canini, Matthew MacKisack, Tamarin Norwood, Hal Silver, Dan Smith, Jonathan Trayner, and others to be announced.
+With broadcasts from: David Berridge, Bridget Crone, Karen Di Franco, Lawrence Abu Hamdan, Homeland, David Howells, Mikko Canini, Matthew MacKisack, Tamarin Norwood, Hal Silver, Dan Smith, Jonathan Trayner, and many others.
+(See schedules for details.)

 Schedule - Week 3 (Final week)